juju/docs/src/en/commands.md

    Specify an output file

-   _--show-passwords  (= false)_
+   _--show-password  (= false)_

-   Show passwords for displayed accounts
+   Show password for logged in user

    **Details:**

-   Shows extended information about a controller(s) as well as related models and accounts.
-The active model and user accounts are also displayed.
+   Shows extended information about a controller(s) as well as related models and user login details.

    **Examples:**